 • Encourage honesty and listen!
 Whether kids are ahead of the curve or falling behind, it can be difficult for them to admit their true feelings to a parent or guardian.
 Set the tone for openness, be attentive, and let them know that you’re there cheering them on.
 Promote a balanced outlook by asking them to contemplate pros and cons about math and math class.

 • Set achievable goals and come up with a concrete plan to reach them.
 Keep your child on track and encourage daily accountability by setting a designated study time and calendaring important dates and assignments.
 Emphasize that diligent work over time can drive amazing results—we’ve seen this happen time and time again at Mathnasium!
-Stop by the center for a chat—we’re happy to serve as a community resource for all things math.
+Stop by the centre for a chat—we’re happy to serve as a community resource for all things math.

 • Remind mathletes of the big picture so they recognize the long-term benefits of strong math foundations.
 Entering the workforce with solid math skills and number sense can make all the difference in terms of future earning power and professional growth.
 This article from Forbes outlines the best jobs for 2015—many of which are in STEM (science, technology, engineering, and mathematics) fields.